proglang/jgs/DynamicAnalyzer/readme.md

 IllegalFlowExceptions are at the core of DA: They indicate a possible leak of information, and terminate execution of the program.
 There are two conceptually different ways to cause an IllegalFlowException in this implementation:

 ### Public Outputs
 The easiest way to leak data is to leak it to a public output.
-Public outputs are defined in `utils.visitor.ExternalClasses`.
+Public outputs are defined in `util.visitor.ExternalClasses`.
 Currently, these are:
 - `<java.io.PrintStream: void println(java.lang.String)>`
 - `<java.io.PrintStream: void println(int)>`
 - `<java.io.PrintStream: void println(boolean)>`